Contents

 More questions about Nepal

 My Nepal travel guides are the best.
-This website is filled with more information to help you than any other.
+This website has been here for 20 years and is filled with more information to help you than any other.
 And, it's all free.
 Purchasing one of my guidebooks to Nepal helps to keep the site running.
 Do explore through this page and the links on the sidebar to the right for a comprehensive collection of guides to Nepal.

 Finally, I have written many guidebooks to Nepal which are far more in-depth.
 Professionally written with the best maps to Nepal, free heritage walks, transport routes, recommended hotels and restaurants, trekking routes, trekking agencies and the list goes on.